erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 ##### Data types
 The three primitive data types are *char*, *int* and *float*.
 They are used for storing characters, integers and floating point numbers and match the C data types char, long and double.

-Two other data types are built on top of the primitive types: strings and lists.
+Two additional sequence data types are built on top of the primitive types: strings and lists.
 Lists store any data type, including other lists.
 Their data type is *list*.
 The elements in a list can be a mix of all data types.
 A special variant of the list is the string (data type *str*) which contains only characters.

 EXIN is strongly typed and requires that every variable is declared before it can be used.
 ```